 - Step 4: Turn mixture into baked and cooled pie shell and chill until firm; garnish with lime twists and whipped cream before serving.

-Hint: One sleeve of unflavored gelatin is all you need for this recipe.
+Hint: One sleeve of unflavored gelatin is all you need for this margarita pie recipe.
 That's only .25 ounce.
 Flavored gelatins typically come in 3 oz. boxes, plus have a ton of added sugar, and of course, food dye.
 Stick with unflavored gelatin for best results.

 Nonalcoholic Margarita Pie - To make this a family-friendly treat, simply omit the tequila and orange liqueur.
 Replace the alcohol with a mixture of ¼ cup fresh lime juice and additional water to reach a total of ½ cup extra liquid.
 This swap ensures the gelatin sets perfectly without making the pie overly tart.